 The Geary County Historical Society has nine hands-on traveling trunks available for free presentations.
 A volunteer will bring the trunk and present the items.
 Presentations are between 30-40 min.
-Children can handle the contents of the trunk if time allows.
-For more information, email GearyHistoryPrograms@gmail.com, or call us during business hours at 785-238-1666.
+All items inside the trunk can be handled by participants.

 Coming to Kansas: Imagine you are moving to Kansas, but can only bring what fits into a covered wagon.
 Some necessities that pioneers brought with their families were food and cooking supplies.
 What else would you bring?
 A few of the items in the trunk are maps, cooking materials, and a model covered wagon.